petermacp/mlw.public.health.group/README.md

     this honestly.
 It is never ok to plagiarise, tamper with data, make up data, omit data, or fudge results in any way.
 Science is about finding out the truth, and null results and unexpected results are still important.
-This can’t be emphasized enough: no academic misconduct\!
+This can’t be emphasised enough: no academic misconduct\!
   - Support your fellow researchers.
 Help them out if they need help (even if you aren’t on the project), and let them vent when they